filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 ## Backwards Compatibility

-The deprecation of this method MUST happen after `ProveCommitSectors2` is available in the network and adopted by the clients.
+The deprecation of this method MUST happen after the methods from FIP-0076 are available in the network and adopted by the clients.

 This proposal requires a network upgrade to deploy the new built-in actor code.